Fiat 126: Nicknames

 In Slovene the 126 is also called Bolha ("flea"), Piči-poki (loosely translated as "fast-and-loud") or Kalimero on Slovenian coast after a cartoon character Calimero.

 In Hungarian, it is known as kispolszki ("Little Polish", while the 125p is the nagypolszki, meaning "Big Polish"), kispolák ("Little Pole") or kispók ("Little spider"); also, the car was nicknamed egérkamion, meaning "mouse truck".

-In German the Fiat 126 was known as the Bambino, the Italian word for child.
+In German, the Fiat 126 was known as the Bambino, the Italian word for child.

-In Cuban Spanish it is known as the "Polqi" or "Polaquito", meaning "Little Pole" or "Little Polish man", in Chilean Spanish as "Bototo".
+In Chilean Spanish it is known as Bototo and in Cuban Spanish as the Polqi or Polaquito, meaning "Little Pole" or "Little Polish man", and thanks to Cuban inventiveness there are some of them with Daewoo Tico, Subaru Vivio and even Lada 2107 engines swapped.